 So, I systematically removed these foods until I had a much cleaner baseline.
 I was FINALLY starting to get somewhere.

 Other Contributing Factors

 Sometime before I discovered my other sensitivities, I started eating only organic fruits and vegetables.
 I also started sourcing properly fed and humanely-raised meats and poultry.

-Once I cleaned up my diet to this level, food stopped being such a trigger.
+Once I cleaned up my diet to this level and started eating REAL food, rather than the super processed gluten-free equivalents of SAD foods, food stopped being such a trigger.
 Unfortunately though, all my trials had shut down my body’s main enzyme producer:

 After it all:

 - Starting the gluten free diet (the SAD version)

 - Finally sticking to the GFSAD diet

 - Removing foods I was sensitive to

 My body decided to stop producing the little tools my body needed to breakdown my food, of any kind!